influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/monitor-enterprise/monitor-with-cloud.md

       ```
 3. Add your **InfluxDB Cloud** account information (URL and organization) to your Telegraf configuration by doing the following:
    1. Go to **Load Data > Telegraf** [in your InfluxDB Cloud account](https://cloud2.influxdata.com/), and click **InfluxDB Output Plugin**.
-   2. Copy the URL, token, organization, and bucket, close the window, and then click **monitoring-enterprise-1.x**.
+   2. Copy the `urls`, `token`, `organization`, and `bucket` and close the window.
+   3. Click **monitoring-enterprise-1.x**.
-   3. Replace `URL`, `token', `organization`, and `bucket` under `outputs.influxdb_v2` with your InfluxDB Cloud account information.
+   4. Replace `urls`, `token`, `organization`, and `bucket` under `outputs.influxdb_v2` with your InfluxDB Cloud account information.
 Alternatively, store this information in your environment variables and include the environment variables in your configuration.

       {{% note %}}
 To ensure the InfluxDB Enterprise monitoring dashboard can display the recorded metrics, set the destination bucket name to `enterprise_metrics` in your `telegraf.conf`.
       {{% /note %}}

-   4. Add the [Prometheus input plugin](https://github.com/influxdata/telegraf/blob/release-1.19/plugins/inputs/prometheus/README.md) to your `telegraf.conf`.
-Specify your your InfluxDB OSS URL(s) in the `urls` parameter.
+   5. Add the [Prometheus input plugin](https://github.com/influxdata/telegraf/blob/release-1.19/plugins/inputs/prometheus/README.md) to your `telegraf.conf`.
+Specify your your InfluxDB Enterprise URL(s) in the `urls` parameter.
 For example:

     {{< keep-url >}}
      ```toml